aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/optimizing-png-files/specify-png-bit-depth/_index.md

 ---
-title: How to Convert PSD to PNG with Specified Bit Depth Using Aspose.PSD for Java
+title: Convert PSD to PNG with Specified Bit Depth Using Aspose.PSD for Java
 linktitle: Specify PNG Bit Depth in Aspose.PSD for Java
 second_title: Aspose.PSD Java API
 description: Learn how to convert psd to png while changing png bit depth with Aspose.PSD for Java – step‑by‑step guide with code samples.